 Nighttime-only treatment lets you avoid wearing your aligners to work, school, or other social gatherings.

 Clear aligners are very discreet, but they still aren’t 100% invisible.
-From up close, others may notice that you have your clear trays in.
+Up close, others may notice that you have your clear trays in.
 Moreover, it’s common for aligners to cause a slight lisp, especially for the first few days after changing to new trays.
 If you have a job where this may be an issue, SmileDirectClub’s Nighttime Aligners may be a better fit.

 SmileDirectClub’s Nighttime Aligners might also be a perfect option for anyone who feels uncomfortable wearing aligners during the day or who doesn’t like removing and replacing them to eat and drink.